 HSV infection can be asymptomatic.
 The SOP definition requires a clinical illness to have occurred.
 The diagnosis of HSV infection may be suspected on clinical grounds but should be confirmed by laboratory testing (viral culture, serology, immunofluorescence or polymerase chain reaction assay).
 The diagnosis can be made by a treating GP.

 The relevant medical specialist is an infectious diseases physician.

 - Cold sores

 Conditions not covered by SOP

+Clinical onset may be difficult to determine and there may be more than one clinical onset.
 Both infections are common.
-Initial infection tends to cause a significant clinical illness but it may be asymptomatic or go unrecognised (e.g. HSV-1 pharyngitis may be mistaken for a bacterial pharyngitis.
+Initial infection may cause a significant clinical illness but it may also be asymptomatic or go unrecognised (e.g. HSV-1 pharyngitis may be mistaken for a bacterial pharyngitis).
 HSV-1 is more common and tends to be acquired earlier, via contact with oral secretions.
 HSV-2 is usually acquired from sexual contact.
 Both infections tend to cause recurrent clinical episodes, particularly in the first year after infection.

 HSV-1 typically causes oral-facial infection.
 Recurrent episodes most commonly involve the lips (cold sores).
 HSV-2 typically causes genital infection.
 However, both may affect either site and both may manifest at other sites.
 Infection may remain dormant for many years then be reactivated by some trigger factor.